 Examinations: It has 3 sections, the PYP (Primary years program- KG to 5th std), MYP (Middle years program –Std 6-10) and the DYP (Diploma years program, Std 11 and 12).
 It has no prescribed textbooks delivering a lot of freedom in learning.

 Syllabus: Cambridge International offers a choice of over 70 subjects at IGCSE level and over 55 subjects AS & A level, which makes it one of the most flexible education boards in India.
 Schools can shape the curriculum around how they want students to learn.
-A lot of emphasis on English and students are encouraged to propel their creativity through a variety of writings.
-Then there is additional focus on foreign language that is intended to help the children in the long run.
+A lot of emphasis is put on English language and students are encouraged to propel their creativity through a variety of writings.
+Then there is additional focus on foreign language that is intended to help the children in the long run.,

 5. State Boards